In the face of ambiguity, refuse the temptation to guess.

 print("Binary representation of", negative_num, ":", bin(negative_num & 0xff)[2:])

-Representing fractions (numbers between integers) in the binary system is more challenging.
-Let's take 0.125 as an example.
-We can write 0.125 as 1/8 or 1/(2^3).
-This is easily converted to binary as 1/(10^11).
-But what about 0.1 or 1/10?
-There is no finite representation for this number in the binary system, so it must be approximated.
 In programming languages like C++, users can usually specify the approximation precision for such numbers by defining the type.
 For example, you can use 2, 4, 8, 16, or 32-byte floats.
 According to the IEEE Standard for Floating-Point Arithmetic (IEEE 754), floats are represented using a standard format that divides the binary representation into three parts: the sign, the exponent, and the fraction.
-This format allows a wide range of values to be represented, but can also lead to precision problems.
-Python uses 8-byte floats by default, which provides an accuracy of about 16 decimal places.
+This format allows a wide range of values to be represented but can lead to precision problems.

 The following example shows that it is important to be aware of how fractions are represented in computers.
-The following loop (loops will be introduced in a later chapter) adds 10 times 0.1 and then checks if the result is 1.
+The following loop (loops will be introduced in a later chapter) adds 10 times 0.1 and then checks if the result is exactly 1.

-sum = 0
+sum_val = 0

 x = 0.1

-for i in range(0, 10): # range(0, 10) = [0, 1, 3, 4, 5, 6, 7, 8, 9].
-Lists and Loops will be explained later.
+for i in range(0, 10): # range(0, 10) = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-sum += x # adds x to sum for each run
+sum_val += x # adds x to sum for each run

-if sum == 1:
+if sum_val == 1:

 else:

-# Displaying the binary representation of a floating-point number
+# Displaying the binary representation of a floating-point number (64-bit)

 import struct